dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

-- I work on [Hyperfiddle](https://www.hyperfiddle.net/) and [Electric Clojure](https://github.com/hyperfiddle/electric).
+- I founded [Hyperfiddle](https://www.hyperfiddle.net/) and work on [Electric Clojure](https://github.com/hyperfiddle/electric).
-- I am a technical product manager specializing in the development and goto market of technical software products and applied research.
+- I am a technical product executive specializing in the development and goto market of technical software products and applied research.
 - I founded Hyperfiddle to fund and push forward my research interest in the computational structure of user interfaces.
 As part of this journey I identified a knowledge and communication gap between technical researchers and business managers, and realized that my place in the world is to bridge that gap.
-- I play vibraphone (this is my malletkat, a mallet percussion midi instrument, I play every day).
-I also have a dilettante interest in atomic physics, and am learning to speak French.
+- I play vibraphone (this is my malletkat, a midi percussion instrument).
+I also have a dilettante interest in atomic physics, and am learning French.
 	- ![2016-vibraphone.jpg](../assets/2016-vibraphone_1677511165637_0.jpg){:height 358, :width 257}
 	-
 - [Twitter](https://twitter.com/dustingetz) · [Linkedin](https://www.linkedin.com/in/dustingetz/) · [Github](https://github.com/dustingetz)